 About

-Karen Lee is a Sydney-based art director and designer and exhibiting artist.
+She is also an art director.
 In her commercial work, she specialises in developing concepts for branding projects.
 She has designed for the technology, space, and science industries, as well as for fashion and the arts.

 Contact Me